yujiashen/PR-Reminder-Bot-Java/README.md

 - **Submit PRs for Review**: Easily submit PRs for review via Slack using the `/pr-submit` command.
 - **Track Review Statuses**: Automatically update and track the status of PRs (needs review, attention requested, reviewed, overdue).
 - **SLA Reminders**: Set configurable SLAs (default: 8 hours) to ensure timely reviews.
-If a PR exceeds the SLA, the bot sends reminders to the reviewers.
+If a PR is close to or exceeds the SLA, the bot sends reminders to the channel.
 - **Notify Reviewers**: Ping reviewers when their attention is needed or after a PR update.
 - **Notify PR Author**: Ping PR author when their attention is needed.
 - **App Home Integration**: View a list of your active PRs in the Slack app home.